How Long Does It Take To Learn To Sail?

 However long it takes you to learn to sail, be sure that you are appreciating every second.
 You will never get to be a new sailor again.

-While there are absolutely frustrations in learning the skill, you will never forget the lessons you learned or the experiences that you have during this time.
+While there are absolute frustrations in learning the skill, you will never forget the lessons you learned or your experiences during this time.
 Be sure that you take time to appreciate just how much fun it can be to learn sailing for the first time.